shubchat/shubchat.github.io/content/post/Why ML metrics do matter.md

 Alright,lets now take a classification problem and learn about some of the metrics that might be useful and what do each of them inform about the quality of our prediction.

-Problem: A classifier predicts out of a sample of 1000 patients ,how many might develop a disease in the next 12 months .Below is how it performed.
+Problem: A classifier predicts out of a sample of 1000 patients ,how many might develop cancer in the next 12 months .Below is how it performed.

 Sample  | predicted to have disease|Actually had disease|Accuracy|TP|FP|Precision|Recall|
 ------- | ------------------------ |------------------- |--------|---|---|---------|------|